ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 .. figure:: ../screenshots/systems_create_properties.PNG
   :align: center

-Configured properties can be simple texts, secret values (e.g. passwords) or files for which, if supplied by your community administrator, you will also see a help tooltip to understand their meaning.
+Configured properties can be simple texts, secret values (e.g. passwords) or files for which, if supplied by you or a community administrator, you will also see a help tooltip to understand their meaning.
 Such properties can be edited as follows:

 * For texts through an editable text field or by selecting a preset value from a dropdown list.